 This study applies the Best-Worst Method (BWM), which belongs to the category of Multi-Criteria Decision-Making (MCDM).
 Its objective is to rank social media factors on the purchasing decisions of Generation Y in Johor, Malaysia.
 Ranking aspects of social media in relation to demographic characteristics such as income level, gender and education level can be investigated using quantitative techniques that focus on accurate measurements and statistical analyses.
 The BWM allows for a methodical ranking of alternatives by relevance which, unlike the widely used Statistical Package for the Social Sciences (SPSS), is consistent with the study's goal of evaluating elements of social media.
 The physical surveys are distributed in person in Johor and respondents fill out Google Forms as part of the data collection process.
-The questionnaire is divided into two parts that contain information about the responses are scored using a nine-point rating scale.
+The questionnaire is divided into two parts that contain information about the respondents and the elements of social media that influence their purchasing decisions.
+The responses are scored using a nine-point rating scale.